IBM/triton-dejavu/README.md

 ```

 Our experiments show that our dejavu-autotuner removes the additional overhead of many autotuner configurations while still profiting from Tritons flexibility and increased performance.

+#### Known Limitations

+Although we think triton-dejavu is safe to use for most use cases, there is currently one caveat:

+Configuration pruning: If `prune_configs_by` is used, the triton kernel configurations passed to the autotuner are pruned for every autotuner run, which severly changes the decision of the autotuner.
+However, triton-dejavu can not capture the pruning function and its output in a way that would allow the safe re-store of it.
+Therefore, as of now, a user is responsible to ensure the use of the pruning function in combination with autotune cache restore is safe.

 ### `ConfigSpaces`